 The true danger is that even after a benzo addiction recovery, some studies show that the decline in cognitive thinking and the ability to succeed at work or school may not improve for months.
 The sooner you receive benzo addiction treatment in Massachusetts, the better you or your loved one’s chances of a successful long-term recovery will be.

 What Happens in a Benzo Addiction Treatment Center?

-When you arrive at our benzo addiction treatment center in Massachusetts, you will be met with a comprehensive assessment to ensure that we can provide you with the best possible care.
+When you arrive at one of our benzo addiction treatment centers in Massachusetts, you will be met with a comprehensive assessment to ensure that we can provide you with the best possible care.
 We will ask about your medical history, any mental health concerns, and your drug use history to get a better understanding of your addiction.
 Once we have this information, our team will work with you to develop a personalized treatment plan that may include:

 - Individual therapy – Weekly one-on-one sessions with a therapist to discuss your addiction and recovery

 - Group therapy – Regular sessions in which you will share your experiences and hear from others in similar situations